thehonestape/intro-to-web-design/_posts/2016-01-19-welcome-to-jekyll.markdown

 Download [Atom][atom]

+Exercise 1: Due at Next Class
+A general exercise on image and file management.
+Have not finished setting up spI will post the exercise ASAP here and send an update on Slack.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].